redis/docs/content/operate/oss_and_stack/stack-with-enterprise/search/query-performance-factor.md

 After you configure the database, you need to restart a few Redis services, including [proxies](#restart-proxies) and database [shards](#restart-shards).

-#### Restart proxies {#restart-proxies}
+### Restart proxies {#restart-proxies}

-Restart the proxy process for any node that hosts an endpoint for the scalable search database.
+After you configure the query performance factor, restart the proxy process for any node that hosts an endpoint for the database.

 1. Use [`rladmin status endpoints db <db-name>`]({{<relref "/operate/rs/references/cli-utilities/rladmin/status#status-endpoints">}}) to identify which nodes host the database's endpoints:

     ```sh
-    rladmin status endpoints db scalable-search-db
+    rladmin status endpoints db db-name
     ```

     Example output: